 The results of the information gathered are used to determine the stage of the cancer.
 These stages range from stage 0 to stage 4.

 Once a cancer is staged, this stage does not change.
 If the cancer returns, it will have the same stage as the first cancer.
 Any information about the returning cancer will be added on to the stage.

 Restaging is very uncommon and generally only done to determine how well a treatment may be working or to get more information about a cancer that has returned after treatment.
-When this restaging occurs, if a new stage is determined, it is always discussed and documented in conjunction with the old stage so people can see that it has been a restaged cancer (Cancer.Net Editorial Board 2015; National Cancer Institute 2015).
+If a new stage is determined when this restaging occurs, it is always discussed and documented in conjunction with the old stage (Cancer.Net 2021).

-Because cancer has so many implications for the individual and can cause a variety of negative effects such as pain, fatigue and nausea (just to name a few), nursing care for patients with cancer will be as widely broad as the patients, cancers and side effects we are seeing.
+Because cancer has so many implications for the patient and can cause a variety of negative effects such as pain, fatigue and nausea (just to name a few), nursing care for patients with cancer will vary.

-Support of not only the individual with cancer, but also their family and loved ones, is essential.
-This support can assist them with alleviating anxiety and allow them to feel supported and empowered in their decision-making processes.
+Supporting not only the patient but also their family and loved ones is essential.
+This support can assist in alleviating anxiety and allowing the patient and their loved ones to feel supported and empowered in their decision-making processes.

-As well as support, nurses also need to monitor and assist with management of side effects not only from the cancer, but also from any treatments.
-We need to ensure adverse effects are promptly identified so management is carried out efficiently to increase the comfort of the patient.
+As well as providing support, nurses also need to monitor and assist with the management of side effects from the cancer and treatments.
+We need to ensure adverse effects are promptly identified so that management is carried out efficiently to increase the comfort of the patient.

-Nurses are at the heart of cancer care and are with patients at each step of the way, therefore we can make a huge impact on the cancer experience of the patient and their family.
-We often give them support, as well as laugh with them, cry with them, and be there for them and their families during their journey.
-Sometimes nursing care of the individual with cancer can just involve giving support to someone through one of the hardest times of their life.
+Nurses are at the heart of cancer care and are with patients at each step of the way.
+Therefore, we can have a significant impact on the cancer experience of the patient and their family.
+We often provide support, as well as laugh with them, cry with them and be there for them and their families during their journey.
+Sometimes, nursing care of an individual with cancer can be as simple as giving support to someone through one of the hardest times of their life.